thiagopaixao/astro_sveltia/src/content/pages/expulsions.md

     longTitle: ''
     description: ''
     showInMenu: false
+    animations: true
     txtColor: Secondary
     bgColor: Highlight
     components:
+      - type: Text
+        hasDropCap: false
+        content: Several archaeological sites are located inside the mining concession area.
+The few sites that went through carbon tests show a concentration of dates between 800 and 1300 AD.
+According to one archaeological study, this allows to infer “a period of greater occupation” in this interval, just prior to the invasion of European colonizers.
+The communities that lived in this region were therefore the near ancestors of the Jivaroan peoples.
       - type: MapView
         txtColor: ''
         bgColor: ''
         mapView: map4_view1
+      - type: Spacer
+        desktop: 500px
+        tablet: ''
+        mobile: ''
+      - type: Text
+        hasDropCap: false
+        content: Documentation of excavation of a terrace structure st an archaeological site located where the village of San Marcos was. (site Z6DIII-04T).
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/arqueological-remains_02.jpg
+        alt: ''
+        description: ''
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/arqueological-remains_05.jpg
+        alt: ''
+        description: ''
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/arqueological-remains_07.jpg
+        alt: ''
+        description: ''
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/arqueological-remains_04.jpg
+        alt: ''
+        description: ''
       - type: MapView
         txtColor: ''
         bgColor: ''
         mapView: map4_view2
+      - type: Spacer
+        desktop: 500px
+        tablet: ''
+        mobile: ''
+      - type: Text
+        hasDropCap: false
+        content: Documentation of funerary urn found during the excavation of a terraza structure in archaeological site Z6C4-010
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/expulsion-arch-4.jpeg
+        alt: ''
+        description: ''
       - type: MapView
         txtColor: ''
         bgColor: ''
         mapView: map4_view3
+      - type: Spacer
+        desktop: 500px
+        tablet: ''
+        mobile: ''
+      - type: Text
+        hasDropCap: false
+        content: Documentation of the petroglyph found in archaeological site Z6DIII-020 before its destruction.
+An investigation commissioned by Ecuacorriente in 2006 identified a large petroglyph in this area.
+This study concludes by recommending a modification in the original project of the mine to “avoid the destruction” of the petroglyph and its adjacent archaeological structures, which included more than 30 terraced structures.
+These recommendations were ignored.
+In a field inspection conducted by the Ecuadorian National Institute of Cultural Heritage (INPC) in 2017, researchers found that the petroglyph had been “partially destroyed.”
+      - type: ImageBlock
+        wideImage: false
+        src: /uploads/expulsion-arch-3.jpeg
+        alt: ''
+        description: ''
       - type: MapView
         txtColor: ''
         bgColor: ''
         mapView: map4_view4
+      - type: Spacer
+        desktop: 500px
+        tablet: ''
+        mobile: ''
     columnAlign: left
     floatingText: true
   - type: Group